IdrisHanafi/supernets2-contracts/docs/Supernets2.md

   function _activateEmergencyState(
   ) internal
 ```
-Internal function to activate emergency state on both Supernets2 and Supernets2Bridge contracts
+Internal function to activate emergency state on both Supernets2 and PolygonZkEVMBridge contracts